Kedaar-NR/gita-query/DEPLOYMENT.md

 ### Build Fails
 - Check that all files are in the repository
 - Ensure `requirements.txt` has all dependencies
+- **Python 3.13 compatibility issue**: If you see pandas compilation errors, the `runtime.txt` file specifies Python 3.11.9 which is compatible with all dependencies
 - Check the build logs for specific errors

 ### App Loads But Shows Errors